Letter Bish - Bishopsgate to Blanch Appleton court

 R. AT .
 BLACKWALL .
 STAIRES = HIS HALFE PENY.

-KINGS-BENCH PRISON, Southward
+KINGS-BENCH PRISON, Southwark

 #211 ROBERT STONIER AT Ye KINGS BENCH IN, in five lines.